Resources for Early Career and Student Mental Health Professionals

 Poster Awards Program

 Unites students and early career professionals interested in the clinical treatment and research of anxiety and depression.
 The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become involved in ADAA.
 Early Career is typically defined as 5 years post degree attainment.
-Learn more about the Early Career Professionals and Student SIG.
+Are you an ADAA member and interested in joining the SIG?
+Email:[email protected]

 What is a Master of Social Work (MSW)?